 Clear ceramic braces vs Invisalign

-Ceramic braces use clear or tooth-coloured material so the brackets and wire are far less noticeable.
-However, they are still fixed to the front of your teeth so are generally less comfortable and more obvious than Invisalign.
+Ceramic braces use clear or tooth-coloured material so the brackets and wires are far less noticeable.
+However, they are still fixed to the front of your teeth so are generally less comfortable and more obvious than clear aligners.

 Lingual braces vs Invisalign

-It's often the case that lingual braces cost more than Invisalign – especially if you choose a brand with custom-fitted brackets.
+It's often the case that lingual braces cost more than the Invisalign system – especially if you choose a brand with custom-fitted brackets.